ShrugShoulders/RudeChat/README.md

 # RudeChat IRC Client: For Fun & Reasons.
 ## Installation
-To install on Linux cd to RudeChat3 folder and pip install.
+To install on Linux cd to RudeChat3 folder and type "pip install ."

 It will pip install all needed libraries and then RudeChat3.